 Fill in the blanks on this fact sheet to create a snapshot of the power of tourism specifically for your county.
 Then share liberally.

 Press Release Template

-Adapt this news release for your local media market to spread the word about the power of travel and the impact it has on your county or community.
+Adapt this news release for distribution to your local media as an effective way to spread the word about the power of travel and the positive impact of tourism in your area.

 Power of Tourism Community Letter Template